 • Habitat survey and monitoring skills – All scholars should experience a range of habitats, including protected areas, and understand how and why areas are managed.
 They should also understand the varied ways that habitat is monitored and surveyed and how this contributes to its protection.

-• Transferable skill development – Scholars will have the opportunity to participate in a range of sessions to develop their transferable skills.
+• Transferable skill development – Scholars will have the opportunity to participate in a range of sessions to develop their transferable skills, such as communication and partnership.

 • Knowledge and understanding – Scholars will have increased awareness and understanding of the natural world and the challenges it faces through a range of experiences, talks and workshops.